 The technology industry is estimated to be responsible for 3.5-4% of global greenhouse gas emissions, which is even higher than such sectors as air transport.
 Further, predictions hold that AI may potentially consume one-tenth of the world’s electricity by 2025.
 To cite an example, the language model GPT-3 OpenAI/Microsoft developed in 2020 has a capacity of 175 billion machine learning parameters and was trained on 500 billion words.2 Its estimated carbon emissions during this training were a massive 552 metric tons of carbon dioxide, a number some have compared to the greenhouse gas emissions of running 120 American cars over one year, to put it into perspective.3

 The pandemic has made this issue more urgent, hastening humanity’s reliance on the digital world while the development and adoption of AI across sectorsThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.